nzinov/nzinov.github.io/index.md

-I am a 4'th year Computer Science student at Moscow Institute of Physics and Technology.
+I study for masters degree in Computer/Data Science at Moscow Institute of Physics and Technology and work as middle software developer at Yandex.

-_more information to come_
+In my spare time I like to listen to and perform classical and popular music (I play violin).
+I also like reading, mountain hiking and DIY.

+You can find my CV here: https://nzinov.github.io/nikolay_zinov_cv.pdf